 Mobility of data: prerequisite for success

 With master data, your most crucial business information from different systems and processes is brought together into one structured information source.
-This allows systems to communicate with each other, creates structure in the chaos and builds a bridge between departments and their information sources.
+This allows systems to communicate with each other, creates structure out of chaos and bridges the gap between departments and their information sources.

 "To have value," said data philosopher Scott Taylor, "master data must flow through your organization: between systems, processes and trading partners.
 The faster data moves, the better you can react, predict and anticipate.
 In fact, the success or failure of your business depends on the mobility of data."